Academic music courses, private lessons, and eight performing ensembles are among the Bienen School’s diverse offerings for nonmajors.

 MUS_COMP 211-0 Class Composition - Class instruction in techniques of composition.
 May be repeated for credit.

 The General Music minor requires a minimum of 6 credits:

-- One music theory course, either GEN MUS 252 Harmony or GEN MUS 253 Form and Analysis (prerequisite: 252 or equivalent experience)
+- One music theory course, either GEN MUS 252 Introduction to Music Theory I or GEN MUS 253 Introduction to Music Theory II (prerequisite: 252 or equivalent experience)

 - One music history course (from GEN MUS or MUSICOL)

 - Two music academic courses chosen from GEN_MUS, MUSICOL, MUS_TECH, MUS_COMP, or MUSIC_ED

 - Two credits of electives (can be additional music courses or a combination of ensembles and nonmajor lessons; students are required to audition for the nonmajor lesson program and for music ensembles)